 Why Was My Disability Claim Denied?

+Important: We updated this article in December 2022 with the most current data available and additional helpful tips.
 The process of applying for Social Security disability can be a long and tricky road, and unfortunately not all cases get approved during the first stage.
-It’s easy to look over your application, think about your condition, and see all of the reasons you should be granted SSD—and that’s exactly why many people are left asking, “Why was my disability claim denied?”
+It’s easy to look over your application, think about your condition, and see all of the reasons you should be granted SSD — and that’s exactly why many people are left asking, “Why was my disability claim denied?”

 What Got Your Disability Claim Denied?
 4 Common Reasons

 Here’s a list explaining what parts of your SSD application likely got your disability claim denied: